 The best gluten free carrot cake recipe with cream cheese frosting.
-Made with two simple flours and easy to find ingredients!
+Make carrot cake gluten free using only oat flour and coconut flour!

-You guys.
-I am INSANELY freaking excited to share this recipe with you today!
+I am so excited to share this recipe with you!

 I feel like I cracked some sort of top secret code.